vivekmaru36/RFID_CMS/README.md

 ```
 # changes for node :

-1) added functionality for rfid to be unique for both the db
+1) added functionality for rfid to be unique for both the db note : student--> numercirfid and teacher --> rfidno

 # changes :